 - Integration tests

 - Report status.

 If there are any errors or any steps fail the integration is stopped, results informed to the team, the team fixes the defects and commit again then the above steps are repeated.

-The Top 10 Benefits of CI/CD are as follows,
+The Top 10 Benefits of Continuous Integration are as follows,

 - The code changes are smaller.

 - The faults are isolated in every stage of the DevOps cycle.